-As a parent it is my job to love, speak truth, teach, train and most importantly pray for my children.
-I can’t micromanage or control their lives.
-It isn’t my job and it isn’t my life to do that with.
+In the role of parenting it is our job to love, speak truth, teach, train and most importantly pray for our children.
+We can’t micromanage or control their lives.
+It isn’t our job and it isn’t our life to do that with.

 As our children age into the middle and high school years and then into adulthood, we realize we have less and less control over their thoughts, opinions and actions.
 This is the time we as parents can begin to panic and start to try and take more control.
 It may at times lead to rebellion maybe not outwardly but inwardly within their hearts.

 I am reminded that the things that are most important in life and in my children’s lives are the ones that I can’t control.
 I can’t control their salvation, who they will marry, if they will lose a job, choices they will make on a daily basis that may not seem wise to me, and the list goes on and on.

 Try these 5-day prayer challenges for your children: